-This section contains a table summarizing information about each candidate polymorphism.
+This section contains a table with the summarized information about each candidate polymorphism.
 Each row corresponds to a polymorphism and contains the following information:

 ID: Numeric identifier assigned by Easymap to each candidate.
 It can be used to correlate information within the mapping report.